 - Maximum: Three years in state prison, fines, suspended driver’s license, community service

-Property crimes can carry hefty penalties, but many of the charges require clear intent to be proven in court.
-Los Angeles property crimes lawyers Simmrin Law Group have experience challenging all the elements of a case in order to have the charges dropped or lowered to lesser penalties.
+Property crimes can carry hefty penalties, but many charges require clear intent to result in a conviction.
+Los Angeles property crimes attorneys at Simmrin Law Group have experience challenging all the elements of your case to have the charges dropped or lowered.